rails/rails/guides/source/action_mailer_basics.md

 There are just three methods that you need to send pretty much any email message:

-* <tt>headers</tt> - Specifies any header on the email you want.
-You can pass a hash of header field names and value pairs, or you can call <tt>headers[:field_name] = 'value'</tt>.
+* `headers` - Specifies any header on the email you want.
+You can pass a hash of header field names and value pairs, or you can call `headers[:field_name] = 'value'`.
-* <tt>attachments</tt> - Allows you to add attachments to your email.
-For example, <tt>attachments['file-name.jpg'] = File.read('file-name.jpg')</tt>.
+* `attachments` - Allows you to add attachments to your email.
+For example, `attachments['file-name.jpg'] = File.read('file-name.jpg')`.
-* <tt>mail</tt> - Sends the actual email itself.
+* `mail` - Sends the actual email itself.
 You can pass in headers as a hash to the mail method as a parameter, mail will then create an email, either plain text, or multipart, depending on what email templates you have defined.

 #### Custom Headers

 Defining custom headers are simple, you can do it one of three ways:

-* Defining a header field as a parameter to the +mail+ method:
+* Defining a header field as a parameter to the `mail` method:

 ```ruby
 mail("X-Spam" => value)
 ```

-* Passing in a key value assignment to the +headers+ method:
+* Passing in a key value assignment to the `headers` method:

 ```ruby
 headers["X-Spam"] = value
 ```

-* Passing a hash of key value pairs to the +headers+ method:
+* Passing a hash of key value pairs to the `headers` method:

 ```ruby
 headers {"X-Spam" => value, "X-Special" => another_value}
 ```

-TIP: All <tt>X-Value</tt> headers per the RFC2822 can appear more than once.
-If you want to delete an <tt>X-Value</tt> header, you need to assign it a value of <tt>nil</tt>.
+TIP: All `X-Value` headers per the RFC2822 can appear more than once.
+If you want to delete an `X-Value` header, you need to assign it a value of `nil`.

 #### Adding Attachments